Vonng/pigsty/docs/c-service.md

 ### L4 VIP + Haproxy

+<details><summary>Four-tier load balancing + HAProxy access</summary>

 #### Solution overview

-Another variant of access solution 1/2, ensuring high availability of Haproxy via L4 VIP
+Another variant of access solution 1/2, ensuring high availability of Haproxy via L4 VIP.

 #### Solution advantages

-* No single point, high availability
+* No single point, high availability.
 * Can use **all** Haproxy instances simultaneously to carry traffic evenly
-* All candidate primary libraries ** do not need to ** be located in the same Layer 2 network.
+* All candidate primary libraries **do not need to** be located in the same Layer 2 network.
-* Can operate a single VIP to complete traffic switching (if multiple Haproxy's are used at the same time, no need to adjust each one)
+* Can operate a single VIP to complete traffic switching (if multiple Haproxy's are used at the same time, no need to adjust each one).

 #### Solution limitations

-* More than two hops, more wasteful, if the conditions can be directly used program 4: L4 VIP direct access.
+* More than two hops, are more wasteful, if the conditions can be directly used program 4: L4 VIP direct access.
-* Client IP address is lost, part of the HBA policy can not take effect properly
+* A client's IP address is lost, and part of the HBA policy can not take effect properly.